oap-project/gazelle_plugin/README.md

 2. Config for enabling Gazelle Plugin.

-3. Run TPC-DS and TPC-H with scripts.
+3. Run TPC-DS with notebooks or scripts.

 ## Performance data